ben16w/minui-favorites/README.md

     }
 ```

 You can also rename the `Favorites.pak` folder to the word you want to use.
-For example, to change "Favorites" to "Favourites", rename the folder to `Favourites.pak`.
+For example, to change "Favorites" to "Favourites" rename the folder to `Favourites.pak`.

 ## Acknowledgements

 - [MinUI](https://github.com/shauninman/MinUI) by Shaun Inman
 - [minui-list](https://github.com/josegonzalez/minui-list) and [minui-presenter](https://github.com/josegonzalez/minui-presenter) by Jose Diaz-Gonzalez
-- Also thank you Jose Diaz-Gonzalez for your pak repositories, which this project is based on.
+- Also, thank you, Jose Diaz-Gonzalez, for your pak repositories, which this project is based on.

 ## License